-cbt_tunnels module for Node.js, another option is to use the CrossBrowserTesting Local Connection Chrome app.
-This app lets you test internal web sites, local HTML files and websites behind your firewall without the need to download anything or run a command line interface.
-It is the best choice in terms of ease of use since it uses encrypted web sockets over existing web channels which passes through most corporate firewalls with no network changes required.
+For Google Chrome users who need to test internal HTML files or websites, we’ve implemented a new option that makes it simple to open and manage local connections– the CBT Local Connection Chrome extension.
+This extension is available to Windows and MacOS users (Linux users are still able to use our other two methods to start local connections: the Node.js module and the precompiled binaries).
+This app allows you to test internal web sites, local HTML files, and websites behind your firewall without the need to run a command line interface.
+It is the best choice in terms of ease of use since it uses encrypted web sockets over existing web channels– which passes through most corporate firewalls with no network changes required.

 To install, go to the Test Center in Chrome and click “Local Connection” in the top right.

 This will open the Local Connection window, where you will be prompted to install the CBT Chrome extension: